Young woman holding phone taking selfie against teal background

 Most of the other video streaming apps, including Kayo, Optus Sport, Amazon Prime, and Foxtel Now, do chew through similar amounts of data, so that 1GB for SD and 3GB for HD per hour is a pretty good way to think about your mobile data usage when streaming video.
 This does mean that if you’re using your mobile data to stream just one hour of video each day — even in SD — you’ll generally go through at least 1GB daily, which can easily add up to around 30GB per month.

-How much data does video conferencing use?
+How much mobile data do video calls use?

 It’s become exponentially more important in recent years, however video conferencing apps such as Facetime and Zoom can also chew up a huge chunk of your mobile data.